 - Dance in the public sphere

-Comprehensive information on the undergraduate curriculum for current students can be found in the 2019-2020 Undergraduate Handbook.
+Comprehensive information on the undergraduate curriculum for current students can be found in the 2022-2023 Undergraduate Handbook (596.42 kB).

 Details about individual courses can be found on the UCLA Registrar's website.